isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 ### November

+2023-11-28

+Fixes:

+- Issue where menu buttons in the open card view were not overflowing to the 'more' menu correctly and causing a flickering effect
+- Issue where lists in board view could not easily be dragged to re-order
+- Issue with board title button long text overflowing

+Improvements:

+- Minor accessibility improvement - add aria-labels

+2023-11-23

+Fixes:

+- Fix template description not showing in new board wizard

 2023-11-13

-Improvements
+Improvements:

 - Accessibility

   - more consistent tooltips (for screen readers and better explanation of functionality)
   - Keyboard navigation (particularly in the Board Tiles, Kanban view, Card dialog) - (vision & motor impaired)
   - better screen reader information (vision impaired)
   - improved colour contrast (low vision users)

 2023-11-09